deliveroo/routemaster/README.md

 The use case `noop` is to broadcast information about all entities of a concept, e.g. to newly created/connected subscribers.
-For instance, when connecting a new service for the first time, a typical use case is to perform an "initial sync".
+For instance, when connecting a new application for the first time, a typical use case is to perform an "initial sync".
 Given create, update, delete are only sent on changes in the lifecycle of the entity, this extra event can be sent for all currently existing entities.